Joe1310/Tsuro-Machine-Learning-AI/README.md

 # Tsuro

----

 Reinforcement learning environment based on Tsuro.

 Implemented using OpenAI's gym wrapper for the environment itself and Pygame for the visuals.

+There are 4 different versions:
 ---

-#There are 4 different versions:

 ### Tsuro(No Rotations Seen)
 - The original implementation, has a fault with the observation space not giving agents details on the rotations of different cards.
 ### Tsuro(Rotations Seen)